Iosevka-Mayukai/Iosevka-Mayukai/README.md

 Iosevka Mayukai Firastorm is variant from combination of Iosevka SS17 (Recursive Mono) and Iosevka SS05 (Fira Mono).

 Each variant have separate bundle.
 There are bundle with ligation and without ligation.
-For code editor or IDE, we use new bundle named **"iosevka-mayukai-xxx-editor-xxxx.zip"**.
+For code editor or IDE, we use new bundle named **"IosevkaMayukaiXXXEditor-xxxx.zip"**.
 This bundle include fonts with built-in ligature and glyph ligation from Iosevka.

-For terminal app or command prompt, use fonts inside zip bundle named **"iosevka-mayukai-xxx-terminal-xxxx.zip"**.
+For terminal app or command prompt, use fonts inside zip bundle named **"IosevkaMayukaiXXXTerminal-xxxx.zip"**.
 This bundle include fonts with monospace configuration and **without ligation**.
 Also available Nerd Patched Fonts with complete Glyph and Powerline variant inside this bundle on **"nerd-patched-ttf"** folder.
 This variant suitable for Terminal app usage and command prompt shell like Spaceship, Starship, and Powerlevel10K.
 This fonts patched with [Nerd Font Tools by Ryanoasis](https://github.com/ryanoasis/nerd-fonts).

 Webfont type is available in each variant.
 Can be used for styling web apps font.